facebook

 The penalty is more severe than cancelling your application before the flat booking.

 Suppose you cancel your BTO application before the key collection.
-In that case, the next time you apply for a BTO flat, you won’t get any additional ballot chances that would have been accumulated from the previous unsuccessful applications in the non-mature estates.
+In that case, the next time you apply for a BTO flat, you will not get any additional ballot chances that would have been accumulated from the previous unsuccessful applications in the non-mature estates.

-Besides this first-timer benefit, you’ll also have to wait for one year before you can apply or be an essential occupier for the following:
+Besides this first-timer benefit, you will also have to wait for one year before you can apply or be an essential occupier for:

-- A resale flat bought with CPF housing grant
+• A resale flat bought with a CPF housing grant

-- A resale flat that’s been chosen for SERS
+• A resale flat that is been chosen for SERS

-Plus, you have to forfeit the option fee if you have paid for it (before signing the lease) and 5% of the purchase price (after signing the lease).
+Plus, forfeit the option fee if you have paid for it (before signing the lease) and 5% of the purchase price (after signing the lease).

 5. You broke up after the key collection